chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

 }
 ```

-The `responseElements` child object will be replaced by:
+"Flattening" the event transforms the `responseElements` child object into this:

 ```
 "responseElements_flattened": {